cloudflare/cloudflare-docs/content/registrar/get-started/transfer-uk-domain.md

 - The nameservers were updated after the checkout process.
 - The IPS tag update was made more than seven days after the checkout process.

-## Transferring a .UK domain to another Registrar
+## How to transfer a .UK domain to another registrar

 To transfer a `.uk` domain to another registrar, follow these steps: